Domestic Partnership Benefits

 Learn about the benefits of domestic partnerships -- and whether they may be available to you.

-Despite the fact that an estimated mere 10% of American families are made up of a working husband, a stay-at-home wife, and children, our legal and social systems still provide benefits and protections based on that model.
-Having been left out, lesbian and gay activists in the early 1980s sought recognition of their relationships and new definitions of family.
-This is how domestic partnerships were born.
-Domestic partners are unmarried couples -- same sex or opposite sex -- who live together and seek economic and noneconomic benefits granted their married counterparts.
-These benefits include:
+Despite the fact that it's estimated only 10% of American families are made up of a working husband, a stay-at-home wife, and children, our legal and social systems still provide benefits and protections based on that model.
+Having been left out of this structure, lesbian and gay activists in the early 1980s sought new definitions of family and recognition of their relationships -- and domestic partnerships were born.

-- health, dental and vision insurance
+- health, dental, and vision insurance

 - sick and bereavement leave